typedb/typedb-docs/08-examples/05-migration-python.md

 pageTitle: Migrating CSV, JSON and XML Data with Client Python
 keywords: grakn, examples, migration, python
 longTailKeywords: grakn python migration
+Summary: Learn how to use Client Python to migrate CSV, JSON and XML data into a Grakn Knowledge Graph.
 permalink: /docs/examples/phone-calls-migration-python
 ---